ErtugrulKra/aws-workshop-2/aws/hands-on/eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

 ```
 Note the `PORT(S)` difference between `db-service` and `web-service`.
 Why?

-- We can visit http://<public-node-ip>:<node-port> and access the application.
+- We can visit http://< public-node-ip>:< node-port > and access the application.
 Note: Do not forget to open the Port <node-port> in the security group of your node instance.
+(Do not forget to open related ports.)

 We see the home page.
 You can add to-do's.